Immersed figure-8 annuli and anyons: Background

 where the extreme points $\rho^a_X$ (which are density matrices\footnote{These extreme points are, in general, mixed states.}) are mutually orthogonal, that is, the fidelity between $\rho^a_X$ and $\rho^b_X$ is zero when $a \ne b$. $\{ p_a \}$ is a probability distribution, and the set of extreme point labels $\calC=\{1, a, b, \cdots\}$ is finite.

 \begin{remark} More generally, the simplex theorem works for any sectorizable region~\cite{Shi:2020domainwall}.
-Sectorizable is a topological condition that says $S$ contains disjoint subsets $S_1$ and $S_2$, each of which can deform back to $S$ by a sequence of elementary extensions.
+Sectorizable is a topological condition that says $S$ contains disjoint subsets $S_1$ and $S_2$, each of which can deform back to $S$ by a sequence of elementary steps of extensions.
+(The definition of ``elementary step'' is reviewed at the beginning of Section~\ref{sec:immersed-annuli}.)
 In 2D, immersed annuli and disks are the only sectorizable regions.
 A M\"obius strip embedded in $RP^2$ is not sectorizable, even though it is the thickening of some loop. \end{remark}

 Of importance is the fact that the simplex theorem works equally well for immersed regions, e.g., figure-8 $X_8$.
 The vacuum state is, however, defined \emph{only} for embedded annulus: \begin{itemize} \item $\calC=\{1, a, b, \cdots \}$ is the superselection sectors defined from embedded annulus $X$.
 The vacuum ``1" is associated with a special extreme point, the reference state $\rho^1_X \equiv \sigma_X$. \item $\calC_8 =\{ \mu, \nu, \lambda, \cdots \}$ is the set of superselection sectors defined from the figure-8 $X_8$.
 We do not assume the existence of a vacuum.\footnote{The existence of the vacuum state for the figure-8 may be a logical consequence of the axioms.
 This remains an open problem.} \end{itemize}